DogukanSakin/DietXApp-With-ReactNative/README.md

 - You have authority as an admin in the rooms you own.
 You can ban any user or remove this ban from the user.
 - Banned users cannot enter your room in any way.
 Also, if your room has a password, no one except you can join your room without entering the password.
 - You can update your profile information at any time on the profile page.
+- If you're the room's admin, the section where you can change room settings will be visible to you.
+Otherwise, you can only see members in the room.
+You don't have any authority.

 ## Tools & Resources